-Professor Bruno Frenguelli is a neuroscientist at the University of Warwick.
+Bruno Frenguelli is a neuroscientist at the University of Warwick.
 He graduated with a degree in Physiology from the University of Glasgow and subsequently studied for a PhD under the supervision of Prof Graham Collingridge.
 He then spent two years at Cold Spring Harbor Laboratory, NY, working with Drs Alcino Silva and Roberto Malinow.
 Returning to the UK he set up his first lab at the University of Dundee and remained there for 11 years before moving to a Professorship at Warwick in 2007.
 His research revolves around: i) the release, role and replenishment of the purines ATP and adenosine in the CNS – in particular in the context of acute brain injury, and ii) the cellular and molecular mechanisms of environmental enrichment-induced enhancement of synaptic function and cognition.
 He is the Editor-in-Chief of Neuropharmacology, Chair of the Scientific Advisory Committee of Epilepsy Research UK, a charity for which he is also a Director and Trustee, and a Director of Sarissa Biomedical, a spin-out company from the University of Warwick that manufactures microelectrode biosensors for research, and finger-prick blood tests for stroke.
 He served on the Psychology, Psychiatry and Neuroscience panel of REF2014 and is involved the appraisal of scientific papers for research assessment exercises in the UK and overseas.
-He has recently given invited presentations in the UK, S. Korea, Switzerland, New Mexico, Spain and Brazil.
+He has recently given invited presentations on publishing at scientific meetings in the UK, USA, Spain, Malta and Brazil.

 Dr Caroline Jay is a Senior Lecturer in the School of Computer Science at the University of Manchester.
 She is qualified as both a Psychologist (BA, CPsychol) and Computer Scientist (MSc, PhD), and undertakes research crossing these domains.
 She leads the University of Manchester BBC Data Science Research Partnership, and co-leads the learning analytics stream for the HEFCE-funded Institute of Coding.
 She is a Fellow of the Software Sustainabilty Institute, and a keen advocate for open and reproducible science.
 Caroline is a member of the steering group for the EPSRC Human-like Computing priority area, and Software Engineering lead for the EPSRC Human-Like Computing Network+ and ESRC Emerging Minds Network+.
 She has reviewed for the EPSRC for five years, and served as a panel member for standard mode grants, new investigator awards, programme grants and centres for doctoral training.